dpronin/lmail/readme.md

 To learn more about conan available actions and parameters consult `conan --help`

-# Configuring and building with cmake
+# Configuring and building with conan and cmake

 Suppose, you have prepared __Debug mode__ with conan and got `debug` directory.